humrochagf/humberto.io/content/blog/mastodon_poll_in_activitypub/index.en.md

 ## Mastodon Poll in ActivityPub

-Going back to ActivityPub the Mastodon poll indeed uses type `Question` provided by ActivityPub, but it also adds some other fields to be able to property represent the object that we get in Mastodon API.
+Going back to ActivityPub, the Mastodon poll indeed uses type `Question` provided by ActivityPub, but it also adds some other fields to be able to properly represent the object that we get in Mastodon API.

 The `toot` [Mastodon extension](https://docs.joinmastodon.org/spec/activitypub/#poll-specific-properties) is also used to add the `votersCount` property.

 ```json
 {